 The majority of the routes in this area are single pitch and if you chose your crags and/or routes carefully a 60m rope will be sufficient.
 However to make the most of your trip to this area a 70m or ideally an 80m rope is advisable.
 Along with 12 to 16 quickdraws, this is all the gear you need, but be warned the run outs can be quite long, and the rock does not easily accepted natural protection such as nuts and cams very well.

 There is an abundance of accommodation available in this region of France, from camping, gites, to hotels of all sizes and budgets.
 ClimbFrance has a self-catering holiday cottage (gite) available for rent all year round, close to Buis.
 The accommodation is ideally suited to families as well as groups of climbers as it is located close to many fantastic crags.Avignon is conveniently located with regards to access to International airports; Marseille airport is only 60Km away; and Nimes airport is only 35Km away.

-The famous crag at Roucher Aiguier, or sometimes known as Bellecombe.
+The photograph above shows the famous crag at Roucher Aiguier, or sometimes known as Bellecombe.
 The arete on the left hand side is the famous "Grand Arete", which goes at F6b+.

 The Rockfax Haute Provence guidebook describes many of the areas around Avignon.